Veedrac/Sublime-Extras/readme.md

 { "keys": [KEYBINDING], "command": "repeat_macro" },
 ```

 Run a macro many times.
 If you want to use a macro once per selection the normal command is sufficient.
 If you want to repeat, say, once per line, reduce to the above problem.
+This comes in to play any time vim's quantifier would be useful, albeit this is clumsier.
+I'm still thinking of a good way to do that... maybe I'll check what Vintage does.

 Thanks to Sivakumar Kailasam for the basis of this code.
 In fact there seems to be no true advantage to my code except that it is simpler by removing some of the redundancy that the original had.